 The river is not in the rainforest so the scenery is not as pristine as others in Costa Rica.
 The entrance is actually right off the road near a bridge.
 So you will be rafting next to some farmlands and you can even spot cars on the parallel road.
 It doesn’t take away from the fun though!

 The first half of the river is Class 3 and you’ll feel the adrenaline rush through your body as you paddle through quick and long rapids.
-They were really fun but nothing super crazy which is why this river is so good for first time rafters or little kids.
+They were really fun but nothing super crazy which is why this river is so good for first time rafters or kids.

 Second Half of the Rafting

 This part of the Rio Balsa rafting tour was more like floating down calm sections of the river and I noticed that the scenery changed once we finished the Class 3 rapids.
 It was definitely a lot more “jungley” and we couldn’t see the farms or roads anymore.
-We also saw more birds at this section, we saw some herons and egrets.
+We also saw more birds at this section, like herons and egrets.
 We even saw a sloth in the trees along the river!

 Here’s a short video of the Balsa River rafting tour from La Fortuna.
-It was a lot of fun and it was pretty easy rafting.
+It was a lot of fun and it was easy rafting.